-Staycationer’s guide to Suffolk
+The Muddy insider’s guide to Suffolk

 Staycay the Suffolk way this summer.
 From amazing spas and quirky glamping spots to castles and some of Britain's best beaches, the Costa del Suffolk's a dream holiday getaway.

-Whether you’re looking at staying in Suffolk as a tourist or live here and want to make the most of the holiday appeal of your own patch, we’ve rounded up the highlights of this stunning Eastern idyll.
+Whether you’re looking at staying in Suffolk as a tourist or live here and want to make the most of your own patch, we’ve rounded up the highlights of this stunning Eastern idyll.
 Suffolk has something to suit every type of tourist (ok, except for the mountain climbing types who might be best heading to Cumbria!).
 There are vast stretches of sandy beaches with chic coastal towns attached, miles of pretty countryside covered in heaths, nature reserves and ancient forests, and quaint market towns and bustling shopping cities for anyone who prefers a bit more action.

 WHERE TO STAY

 Whatever your staycation budget you’ll find a perfect option in Suffolk with an amazing array of five-star stunners, self-catering boltholes aplenty and cute camping options if you love the great outdoors.

 If you’re looking for a coastal retreat our top picks include The Swan Hotel in Southwold, a chic boutique Adnams hotel in one of the poshest seaside towns in the country.
 If it’s booked out, The Sail Loft on the seafront has a Hamptons-vibe and a great restaurant.
 Further down the coast near Aldeburgh lies Five Acre Barn, an incredibly slick B&B with Farrow&Ball paint on the walls, polished concrete floors and Ercol furniture – it’s about as far as you can get design-wise from a dodgy seaside guesthouse.